Approximating Simple ReLU Networks based on Spectral Decomposition of Fisher Information: Simulation

 \subsection{Setup}

 We validate the theoretical results shown in Section \ref{sec_main}.
 Following the model \eqref{ReluModel}, we set $d = 10, 50, 100$, and generate $N = 100$ independent copies of $x \sim N(0,I_d)$, which reflect realistic training inputs.
-We also fix the dimensions of the middle layer to be $m = 10000, 100000$, and generate the weight matrix $W$ element-wise as instances of $N(0,1/m)$ IID random variables.
+We also fix the dimensions of the middle layer to be $m = 500, 10000, 100000$, and generate the weight matrix $W$ element-wise as instances of $N(0,1/m)$ i.i.d. random variables.
 For approximate eigenvectors $v$, we show that the realizations $X^\top v$ are consistent with the asymptotic limits identified.

 The simulations were run on a desktop with a 12th Gen Intel(R) Core(TM) i7-12700KF CPU (12 cores, 20 logical processors, 3.60 GHz) and 32 GB RAM (3200 MHz), using RStudio Desktop on a Windows system with 1 TB SSD storage.